International Foundation Programme - Business and Law

 The aim of this module is to equip you with some of the skills that are necessary for preparing you for studying at university and starting your journey into employment.
 The module comprises several skill areas.
 The aim of the module is to create a friendly, interactive, and inclusive learning environment.

 Personal skills will support the identification of your skills and abilities through targeted activities whilst looking at ways to maximise your presence within both a university context and the wider workplace.
+Project management skills include working with others, delegation, participation, and reflecting on approaches taken.

 This module aims to provide an introduction to Business organisations and their internal functions and external environments that they operate in.
-You will develop an understanding of how key departments of a business work together and how they affect business decision making.
+You will develop an understanding of how key departments of a business work together and how they affect business decision-making.

 You will be required to reflect on current business practices and use critical thinking skills to decide which ones are most appropriate in different situations.
-As such this module will develop understanding of how organisations can be seen as an open system that is in contextual interaction with its dynamic environment.
+As such this module will develop an understanding of how organisations can be seen as an open system that is in contextual interaction with its dynamic environment.

 This module explores the concepts of entrepreneurship and innovation, and how they influence individual and organisational performance within the modern global economy.